Hinnonmaki Yellow Gooseberry

 Features & Attributes

-Hinnonmaki Yellow Gooseberry has green foliage throughout the season.
+Hinnonmaki Yellow Gooseberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent yellow berries in early summer.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Hinnonmaki Yellow Gooseberry is sutiable for the following landscape applications;

 Hinnonmaki Yellow Gooseberry will grow to be about 4 feet tall at maturity, with a spread of 5 feet.
 It has a low canopy.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.